-^{2.} See http://www.stat.go.jp/english/data/jigyou/2006/zenkoku/index.htm for the details of the data.
-The table is created from table 11 of the data.
-It is always difficult to compare micro-level business datasets across countries, but the SUSB dataset and the EEC datasets are reasonably comparable since both are census-based datasets that cover all the establishments in most of the industries.
-The basic data of the SUSB are from the Business Register and are augmented by the information in the Company Organization Survey, the Annual Survey of Manufactures, and Current Business Surveys, as well as from administrative records of the Internal Revenue Service, the Social Security Administration, and the Bureau of Labor Statistics.
-The EEC data are based on the questionnaires collected by the enumerators sent from the municipal supervisors or directly by the governments.
+Table 2 documents the entry rates and the exit rates of the establishments in the U.S. and Japan.
+The U.S. data is taken from the SUSB dataset (2003-2004),4 and business datasets across countries, but the SUSB dataset and the EEC datasets are reasonably comparable since both are Census-based datasets that cover all the establishments in most of the industries.
+The basic data of the SUSB is from the Business Register and it is augmented by the information in the Company Organization Survey, the Annual Survey of Manufactures, and Current Business Surveys, as well as from administrative records of the Internal Revenue Service, the Social Security Administration, and the Bureau of Labor Statistics.
+The EEC data is based on the questionnaires that are collected by the enumerators sent from the municipal supervisors or directly by the governments.

-^{3.} Different datasets, such as the Quarterly Census of Employment and Wages (QCEW) dataset document somewhat smaller sizes for the U.S. establishments.
-However, the same tendency holds for the QCEW datasets- QCEW establishments are still larger than Japanese establishments.
+3Different datasets, such as the Quarterly Census of Employment and Wages (QCEW) dataset document somewhat smaller sizes for the U.S. establishments.
+However, the same tendency holds for the QCEW datasets-QCEW establishments are still larger than Japanese establishments.

-^{4.} Pinkston and Spletzer (2004) estimate somewhat larger numbers based on the Business Employment Dynamics dataset-the entry rate is 13.0 percent annually and the exit rate is 12.0 percent on average for 1998-2002 (table 4 of their data).
-The SUSB dataset provides similar numbers as Table 2 during 1995-2003 except for 1996-97 and 2001-02 data (during these years, except for 1996-97 and 2001-02, entry rates range from 11.3 percent to 11.9 percent and exit rates range from 10.3 percent to 10.8 percent).
-In 1996-97, the entry rate was 13.8 percent and the exit rate was 11.3 percent; in 1996-97, the entry rate was 12.4 percent and the exit rate was 11.3 percent; in 1996-97, the entry rate was 12.4 percent and the exit rate was 11.3 percent; in 1996-97, the entry rate was 12.4 percent and the exit rate was 11.8 percent.
-Both rates are higher than the other years and closer to the numbers reported by Pinkston and Spletzer (2004).
-This may be due to the fact that 1997 and 2002 are both census years.
-I thank Yoonsoo Lee for pointing this out.
+4Pinkston and Spletzer (2004) estimate somewhat larger numbers based on the Business Employment Dynamics dataset-the entry rate is 13.0% annually and the exit rate is 12.0% on average for 1998-2002 (their Table 4).
+The SUSB dataset provides similar numbers as Table 2 during 1995-2003 except for 1996-1997 and 2001-2002 data (during these years, except for 1996-1997 and 2001-2002, entry rates range 11.3% to 11.9% and exit rates range from 10.3% to 10.8%).
+In 1996-1997, the entry rate was 13.8% and the exit rate was 11.3%; in 1996-1997, the entry rate was 12.4% and the exit rate was 11.8%.
+Both rates are higher than the other years and closer to the numbers reported by Pinkston and Spletzer.
+This may be due to the fact that 1997 and 2002 are both Census years.
+I the Japanese data is taken from the White Paper on Small and Medium Enterprises in Japan 2007 (Japan Small Business Research Institute, 2007),5 Fig 1-2-4.
+They are dramatically different-the U.S. establishments experience much more turnover than the Japanese establishments.6